mmomtchev/mmomtchev/AERIAL_SPORTS.md

 It is somewhat easy to learn, requiring about 15 tandem jumps before being allowed a first solo jump.

-Owing to its military history, it is a moderate risk activity with very rigorous safety regulations, that is very well documented and studied as it is always performed under strict supervision with a 1:200,000 jumps fatality rate.
+Owing to its military history, it is a moderate risk activity with very rigorous safety regulations, that is very well documented and studied as it is always performed under strict supervision with a 1:2000 annual fatality rate (twice the motorcycle fatality rate).

 Competitions usually revolve around aerobatics or landing precision.